High-dimensional Laplace asymptotics up to the concentration threshold: Introduction

 Besides physics and statistics, high-dimensional Laplace-type integrals arise throughout science and engineering, including in molecular simulation and theoretical chemistry (e.g., partition functions and free-energy calculations) \cite{tuckerman2000,markland2018}, Bayesian inverse problems \cite{helin2022non}, and others.

-Finally, our result may also be of interest in the theory of cumulants, since it solves the problem of bounding the remainder in cumulant expansions.
-Obtaining a remainder bound using cumulant theory (and the closely related theory of Gaussian chaos~\cite{janson1997gaussian, peccati2011, nourdin2012normal}) directly is deeply nontrivial.
+Finally, our result has interesting connections to the theory of cumulants and to normalizing flows in machine learning.
+The connection with the former is that we have solved the problem of bounding the remainder in cumulant expansions.
+Obtaining a high-dimensional remainder bound using cumulant theory (and the closely related theory of Gaussian chaos~\cite{janson1997gaussian, peccati2011, nourdin2012normal}) directly is deeply nontrivial and has not been done before.
 We have avoided this problem by finding an alternative route.
 See Section~\ref{sec:cumulant-intro} for more details.

+Regarding normalizing flows, these are sequences of maps $T_1, \dots, T_L:\br^d\to\br^d$ with the property that if $Z\sim\mathcal N(0, I_d)$ then $T_1\circ\dots\circ T_L(Z)$ is approximately distributed according to a target distribution $\pi$~\cite{kobyzev2021nfreview,rezende2015normalizingflows}.
+Typically, $T_1,\dots,T_L$ are constructed using deep neural networks, the parameters of which are found by minimizing a loss~\cite{dinh2017realnvp}.
+Here, we approximate $\pi$ in a similar fashion, pushing forward a Gaussian distribution through a series of transformations.
+But the key differences with normalizing flows are that 1) our construction is explicit, not through minimizing some loss, and 2) we prove a rigorous error bound.
+Essentially the only structural assumption we need to obtain this result is that the target $\pi$ is a concentrating measure.